awsdocs/amazon-cloudwatch-user-guide/doc_source/ec2-metricscollected.md

 For more information about how to monitor Amazon EC2, see [Monitoring Your Instances with CloudWatch](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Metric Collection and Calculation on C5 and M5 \(Nitro\) Instances<a name="ec2-metrics-nitro-differences"></a>
+## Metric Collection and Calculation on C5 and M5 Instances<a name="ec2-metrics-nitro-differences"></a>

-Because C5 and M5 instances use the Nitro hypervisor, they publish CloudWatch metrics differently than other instances\.
-All other Amazon EC2 instance types use a Xen\-based hypervisor\.
+Because C5 and M5 instances use the Nitro hypervisor, they publish CloudWatch metrics differently than other instances, which use a Xen\-based hypervisor\.
 For more information, see [Nitro Hypervisor](https://aws.amazon.com/ec2/faqs/#ec2-hypervisor)\.

 In basic monitoring for EC2 instances, seven pre\-selected metrics are available at the five\-minute frequency\.
 When you use basic monitoring on any type of EC2 instance \(using either hypervisor\), the hypervisor measures five separate samples per metric during each five\-minute interval\.
 The way that these data points are published to CloudWatch depends on the type of hypervisor used by the instance\.